SumantBagri/CSC2515-Project/notes/sumant.md

 # Motivation / Problem def:

-We have an combined interest in self driving cars and we would like to tackle the problem of object detection on a specific set of images
+We have a combined interest in self driving cars and we would like to tackle the problem of object detection on a specific set of images collected during test-runs of a self-driving car on real-world streets

 # Prior Work
 - YOLO